 NOTE: The following tension relaxation treatment is recommended before the LN2 application to avoid both freezing and tension–induced artifacts in the xylem water distribution.

-Enclose a branch and leaves for sampling with a black plastic bag to equilibrate the water potential between xylem and leaves.
+Enclose a branch and leaves for sampling with a black plastic bag to equilibrate the water potential between xylem and leaves more than two hours before sampling.

 Determine the water potential of at least two leaves from the sample using a pressure chamber or a psychrometer.
 When the water potential is higher than ca. −0.5 MPa (i.e., no or very-low tension exists), a sample can be harvested after freezing (refer to section 2: Freeze fixation).
 When the water potential is lower than −0.5 MPa, a treatment for relaxation is needed as described below.

+Fix a watertight collar around the stem in order to be filled with water.
+A plastic cup without bottom can serve as a watertight collar.
 For harvesting flexible stems such as thin branches or twigs, sink a cutting portion into a water-filled bucket by bending the stem.
 Cut under the water surface using pruning shears or a saw.
-For harvesting a rigid stem which is hard to bend, fix a watertight collar around the stem in order to be filled with water.
-A plastic cup without bottom can serve as a watertight collar.

 Keep the cut end of the sample under water.
 For broadleaved species, ensure that the length from the spot where a cryo-sample for SEM will be obtained to the cut edge of the harvested stem is longer than the samples' maximum vessel length in order to prevent tension–induced artifacts within the cryo sample.